oracle-livelabs/converged/microservices-cicd/setup/setup.md

 10. The setup will ask for you to enter your region value (conditional), a value for deployment type and create a password for Jenkins admin user and run type.

     * (Conditional) Please enter the name of the region that you are connected to: `OCI_REGION`

     * Please select Jenkins deployment type: `1`

+     > **Note:** There are 3 deployment types in this workshop:

+      **Option 1**.
+Micro-Deployed Jenkins on Public VM - no Bastion Host/no Load Balancer - this option is being offered mainly for a workshop demonstration
+      **Option 2.** Micro-deployed Jenkins on Private VM - Bastion host + Load Balancer **Option 3.** Distributed Builds with Jenkins on Private VM -  Bastion Host + Load Balancer + agent nodes

     * Enter the password to be used for Jenkins Console admin user login: `<ADMIN_PASSWORD>`

     The setup process will typically take around 5 minutes to complete.